 - shear zone & quartz vein hosted deposits.

-VHMS deposits are major sources of copper-lead-zinc-gold-silver ore bodies.
-Examples of large VHMS deposits in the ANS include:
+VMS deposits are often major copper-lead-zinc-gold-silver orebodies and examples of large VMS deposits in the ANS include:

-- Eritrea - Bisha (Nevsun) and Asmara (Sunridge) deposits;
+- Eritrea - Bisha (Nevsun/Zijin) and Asmara (Sichuan Road & Bridge Mining Investment Development) deposits;

 - Sudan - Hassaii (Ariab) deposits; and

-- Saudi Arabia - Jabal Sayid (Barrick and Ma’aden) and Al Masane (Arabian American) deposits.
+- Saudi Arabia - Jabal Sayid (Barrick and Ma’aden) and Al Masane (Al Kobra Mining) deposits.

-The Hawiah EL and surrounding under-explored WBMD are considered to be very prospective for gold and VHMS deposits.
+The Hawiah EL and the surrounding under-explored WBMD are considered to be very prospective for gold and VMS deposits.